Skip to content

 The forest section is an extension of the tree component.
 The tree component can automatically adjust the width of each tree according to its distance from neighboring trees.
 By modifying the spacing between trees in the Grasshopper file (.gh file), you can create a diagram of a series of trees that are accurately adjusted based on their relationship to one another.

-This component is used to generate 3-dimension tree diagrams based on the given plane and other control parameters such as size, branch angle, and phase.
+This component is used to generate 3-dimension tree diagrams of the Drénou Model based on the given plane and other control parameters such as size, branch angle, and phase.
 Specifically, the phase parameter signifies the tree's growth stage and influences its overall shape.
 The components include 13 distinct phases, as detailed below.

 Parameter Abbreviation I/O Optional Explanation